Getting Pregnant Despite PCOS – An Overview

 When should you see a doctor?

-• When trying to conceive and cycle lengths > 35 days or no ovulation.
+• For women trying to conceive who have cycle lengths longer than 35 days or who are not ovulating.

 • If additional symptoms are present (severe hirsutism, menstrual irregularities, pain).